GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan presented different aspects of reality to different audiences.
 - Ryan repeatedly used psychological labels for other people but did not similarly pathologize Nienke.
 - Ryan had an older pattern of romantic absorption and partner-centered accommodation, including the Lauren and Cara relationships.
-- Ryan had earlier observable patterns of moodiness, self-focused distress narration, disengagement, and napping during group activity, remembered by Garrett and Heather through the "Eeyore" nickname and by John through the New Hampshire trip.
+- Ryan had earlier observable patterns of moodiness, self-focused distress narration, disengagement, and napping during group activity, remembered by Garrett through the "Eeyore" nickname and by John through the New Hampshire trip.
 - The family/home concern is supported both by later witness description and Ryan's own December 2024 WhatsApp comment that the house was almost in disrepair.
 - Ryan's 2022 Facebook relationship-update conflict supports a pattern of indirect romantic disclosure and counter-accusation rather than apology.
 - Ryan's caretaking/usefulness role with Nienke was substantial and partner-like in practice.